-ILO Convention No 148 on Working Environment (Air, Pollution, Noise and Vibration) 1977 Art 1-3 Provides for measures which should be taken to ILO Convention No 170 on Chemical Convention 1990 Art Right to Food 6.2 International Covenant on Economic, Social and Cultural Rights (1966) Art 11 Right to adequate standard of living, including right to food.
-Environmental Protection 3.4 UN Convention on Biological Diversity (1992) Art.
+Theme Referenced in following P&C International Standards Key Summary of Provisions Protection Malaysia Signatory (S) Convention Declaration Guiding Principles/ UN Outcome Documents Or Ratified (R) ILO Convention No 148 on Working Environment (Air, Pollution, Noise and Vibration) 1977 Art 1-3 Providesformeasures which shouldbe taken to Not ratified by Malaysia ILO Convention No 170 on Chemical Convention 1990 Art Not ratified by Malaysia Right to Food 6.2 International Covenant on Economic, Social and Cultural Rights (1966) Art 11 Right to adequate standard of living, including right to food.
+Environmental Protection 3.4 UN Conventionon Biological Diversity (1992) Art.
 14 Environmental impact assessment of its proposed projects that are likely to have significant adverse effects on biological diversity with a view to avoiding or minimising such effects and, where appropriate. allow for public participation in such procedures.
-Conservation of Biodiversity UN Convention on Biological Diversity (1992) Art 1 - 18 Conservation of biological diversity and the sustainable use of its components.
-GHG Emissions 7.10 Art 1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in agricultural sector.
+Malaysia (R) Conservation of Biodiversity 2.1 UN Convention on Biological Diversity (1992) Art 1 - 18 Conservation of biological diversity and the sustainable use of its components.
+Malaysia (R) GHG Emissions 7.10 Art 1-4 Aimed at stabilising atmospheric concentrations of greenhouse gases to avoid "dangerous anthropogenic interference, including in agricultural sector.